openforge/ionic-phaser-game-template/README.md

-# OpenForge Ionic Monorepo Example
+# Mobile Game Template - Ionic & Phaser Monorepo

 This is a template project for all you aspiring video game developers out there!
 Want to use your web application skills for creating an awesome video game?